 This user-driven, user-friendly and low-cost information dissemination service aims to provide global information as a basis for sound decision-making in a number of critical areas, including Biodiversity and Ecosystem Sustainability; Disaster Resilience; Energy and Mineral Resources Management; Food Security and Sustainable Agriculture; Infrastructure and Transportation Management; Public Health Surveillance; Sustainable Urban Development and Water Resources Management.
 Accessing and sharing such a range of vital data will yield societal benefits through improved human health and well-being, environment management and economic growth.

-GEONETCast is part of the Group on Earth Observation's contribution to the organization of the Global Earth Observing System of Systems (GEOSS) and is led by three regional infrastructure providers: EUMETSAT in Europe (EUMETCAST), Chinese Meteorological Administration (CMA) in the Asia-Pacific region (CMACast), and NOAA in the Western Hemisphere (GEONETCast Americas).
+GEONETCast is part of the Group on Earth Observation's contribution to the organization of the Global Earth Observing System of Systems (GEOSS) and is led by three regional infrastructure providers: EUMETSAT in Europe (EUMETCast), Chinese Meteorological Administration (CMA) in the Asia-Pacific region (CMACast), and NOAA in the Western Hemisphere.

 In 2007, the U.S. National Oceanic and Atmospheric Administration (NOAA) awarded a commercial services contract to enable expansion of GEONETCast into the Americas, and the service went operational in early 2008.
 Today, easy to-use, low-cost receiving stations are operational throughout North, Central, and South America as well as stations in Europe.

 The service uses the commercial Intelsat-21 satellite to broadcast environmental and other observation data to an area covering most of North, Central, and South America.
 A map of the coverage area and a community graphic can be seen to the right.